fluxninja/aperture/docs/content/reference/policies/spec.md

 historical latency.
 Each workload's `tokens` will be set to average latency of flows in that workload during last few seconds (exact duration of this average can change).
-Make sure to not provide `tokens` in workload definitions or in the flow if you want to use this feature.
+Verify that the `tokens` in workload definitions or the flow aren't set if you want to use this feature.

 </dd>
 <dt>default_workload_parameters</dt>